ErikPeterson/apartment-5b/README.md

 ##Build
 The current code is not very well documented and is in flux, but a demo is always available in `dist/index.html`, and changes can be built using the Grunt tasks.

-##current state
-Iso engine is built with Common JS modules, compiled for the browser with browserify.
-A central game and character object work together with map objects to create the world.
-The game uses SAT.js for collision detection, lodash for functional support, and keypress.js for keyboard input capture.

 ##TODO
 Collision algorithm is wonky.
 Change algorithm for movement to check in smaller pixel units for collisions and more intelligently handle 'bouncing'.